geoserver/geoserver/doc/en/user/source/security/urlchecks.rst

 Use the :guilabel:`Enable/Disable URL Checks` enable this safety feature:

-* When checkbox enabled, :guilabel:`URL checks are enabled`, URL checks are performed to limit GeoServer access to remote resources as outlined above.
+* When the :guilabel:`URL checks are enabled` checkbox is enabled, URL checks are performed to limit GeoServer access to remote resources as outlined above.

   Enabling URL checks is recommended to limit normal Open Web Service protocols interaction being used for Cross Site Scripting attacks.